Methyl tert-butyl ether: Cleanup costs and litigation

 MTBE removal from groundwater and soil contamination in the U.S. was estimated to cost from $1 billion to US$30 billion, including removing the compound from aquifers and municipal water supplies and replacing leaky underground oil tanks.
 In one case, the cost to oil companies to clean up the MTBE in wells belonging to the city of Santa Monica, California was estimated to exceed $200 million.
 In another case, New York City estimated a $250 million cost for cleanup of a single wellfield in the borough of Queens in 2009.
 In 2013 a jury awarded the State of New Hampshire $236 million in damages in order to treat groundwater contaminated by MTBE.

 Many lawsuits are still pending regarding MTBE contamination of public and private drinking water supplies.

 Drinking water regulations

 EPA first listed MTBE in 1998 as a candidate for development of a national Maximum Contaminant Level (MCL) standard in drinking water.
-As of 2020 the agency has not announced whether it will develop an MCL.
+The agency listed MTBE on its Contaminant Candidate List in 2022 but has not announced whether it will develop an MCL.

 EPA uses toxicity data in developing MCLs for public water systems.

 California established a state-level MCL for MTBE, 13 micrograms per liter, in 2000.